Avenue D (Manhattan)

 Avenue D is the easternmost named avenue in the East Village neighborhood of Manhattan, New York City, east of Avenue C and west of the FDR Drive.
 It runs through East 13th and Houston Streets, and continues south of Houston Street as Columbia Street until petering out at Grand Street.
 Avenues A, B, C and D are the origin of the name of the section of the East Village neighborhood through which they run, Alphabet City.

 History

 The street was created by the Commissioners' Plan of 1811, as one of 16 north–south streets specified as 100 feet in width; they include 12 numbered avenues, and four (located east of First Avenue) designated by letter.

 By March 1926, the segment of Avenue D between 14th and 15th Streets was identified as being "closed and discontinued" on the city map to accommodate future expansion of the East River Generating Station.
 After the events of September 11, 2001, the segment of Avenue D between 13th and 14th Streets was closed to traffic for security purposes due to the presence of the power plant.

+In 1969, the segment of Columbia Street between Grand and Delancey Streets was named in honor of Abraham E. Kazan.